 I used to think that I knew what it was like to be miserable in the summer heat, but then I got pregnant and discovered a whole new level of discomfort.
 I’ve truly enjoyed being pregnant and have been blessed with an uncomplicated and comfortable pregnancy; however, the sweltering summer weather isn’t exactly ideal when you’re only a few months away from your due date.
 Since I live in sunny Florida, it’s not an option to avoid the warm weather.

-Instead of constantly complaining about the heat, I’ve made the best of my situation and created a summer pregnancy survival kit that’s helped me get through the hottest days of the year.
+Instead of constantly complaining about the heat, I’ve made the best of my situation and created a survival list complete with summer pregnancy essentials that have helped me get through the hottest days of the year.
 With a little preparation, you can ensure that you and your baby will stay safe and comfortable on even the warmest days.

 Wear Lightweight And Loose-Fitting Clothing.